hahahahaman/err/README.md

            :cleanup-code (cleanup)))
 ```

-See [added-text](https://github.com/hahahahaman/added-text) for a working project.
+See examples folder for some basic projects.

 ### Installation